apalhinha/mordor/users/Joani.md

 Started the 'Walk to Mordor' challenge on 2019-04-16

-Last available record on 2019-05-02 shows
+Last available record on 2019-05-08 shows
-* 17 Active days, 0 rest days
+* 23 Active days, 0 rest days
-* Distance 212.2 km
+* Distance 268.02 km
-  * Walk: 177 km
+  * Walk: 208.9 km
-  * Bike: 35.2 km
+  * Bike: 59.12 km
-* Next milepost: Bag End to Rivendell, Bree is 5.06 km away
+* Next milepost: Bag End to Rivendell, Ruins of Weathertop is 119.83 km away

 ## Other users: